ttkorhonen/e3pages/docs/design/3_wrappers.md

 ADCORE_DEP_VERSION:=3.9.0
 ```

-Note that these variables do not do anything special, but we will reference them later.

-## The module Makefile
+## The ${MODULE}.Makefile

 The module makefile is where we configure what gets built and how it gets built.
-For concreteness' sake, let us focus on a specific module: iocStats; the makefile for version 3.1.16, built by require 3.3.0, is iocStats.Makefile.
+For concreteness' sake, let us focus on a specific module: *iocStats*.
+To be explicit, we are currently looking at the makefile for version 3.1.16, buil for *require* 3.3.0.

-This includes some boilerplate code at the start which sets the build stage correctly:
+At the top of the makefile there is some boilerplate code which sets the build stage correctly:

 ```bash
 where_am_I := $(dir $(abspath $(lastword $(MAKEFILE_LIST))))